artrointel/artrointel.github.io/_posts/2019-04-28-rotating-objects.markdown

 ### 2. The orbital rotation of camera by mouse drag motion
   We are going to rotate the camera, not the object this time.
-Showing objects on every drag event on the screen can be transformed by the camera view matrix, too.
+Showing objects on every drag event on the display screen can be transformed by the camera view matrix, too.

   Imagine what should be done after the drag operation.
 Maybe the user wants to look around on the sphere.
   It is actually same as The Google Earth.